ros-industrial/error_resolution_diagnoser_ros2/README.md

-# rosrect Listener Agent Documentation
+# error_resolution_diagnoser_ros2 Documentation

 [![Build Status](https://jenkins.cognicept.systems/buildStatus/icon?job=cognicept-ros2-agent-pipeline)](https://jenkins.cognicept.systems/job/cognicept-ros2-agent-pipeline/)  [![Coverage Status](http://34.87.159.179:5000/coverage/cognicept-ros2-agent-pipeline)](http://34.87.159.179:5000/coverage/cognicept-ros2-agent-pipeline)

 Hello there!
-Thanks for checking out the agent documentation.
+Thanks for checking out the documentation.
 This particular document is a user's guide.
-If you are more interested in what the agent is designed for, and the architecture, please take a look at the introduction document [here][7]!
+If you are more interested in what the `error_resolution_diagnoser_ros2` is designed for, and the architecture, please take a look at the introduction document [here][7]!

-This project adheres to the Contributor Covenant [code of conduct](https://github.com/cognicept-admin/rosrect/blob/master/CODE_OF_CONDUCT.md).
+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info@cognicept.systems](mailto:info@cognicept.systems).
-If you are interested in contributing, please refer to the guidelines [here](https://github.com/cognicept-admin/rosrect/blob/master/CONTRIBUTING.md).
+If you are interested in contributing, please refer to the guidelines [here](CONTRIBUTING.md).

 - [Description](#description)
 - [Overview](#overview)